Gutian rule in Mesopotamia: Religion

-List of Gutian kings
+List of rulers

-Aside from a few inscriptions, mostly from a single ruler, Erridupizir, most of what is known about the names and reigns of Gutian rulers comes from the Sumerian King List.
+Aside from a few inscriptions, mostly from a single ruler, Erridupizir, most of what is known about the names and reigns of Gutian rulers comes from the Sumerian King List (SKL).
 There are about two dozen sources, most fragments, for the SKL which often conflict.
 The earliest source is from the Ur III period, well after some of the events described.
 Unlike the literary narratives, which have the Akkadian Empire falling to the Gutian hordes, the SKL has rulership passing from Akkad to Uruk, which then falls to the Gutians.
 It is also unknown if the dynasties listed in the SKL are all sequential or if there is overlap in rulership.

-Gutian kings not on the SKL

-Gutian kings on the SKL

-Note that the order and dates vary in different recensions of the Sumerian King List.
-The listed reign lengths throughout much of the Gutian period are comparatively short and uniform:
+Note that the order and dates vary in different recensions of the SKL.
+The listed reign lengths throughout much of the Gutian period are comparatively short and uniform.
+The following list should not be considered complete: